cosmoscout/csp-simple-wms-bodies/README.md

     "csp-simple-wms-bodies": {
       "bodies": {
         <anchor name>: {
-          "texture": <string>,        // The path to surface texture "wms": [
+          "texture": <string>,        // The path to surface texture.
+          "wms": [
             {
               "name": <string>,       // The name of the data set as shown in the UI.